silvafilipeuk/aoe2de-ranked-ladder-generator/README.md

 Ranking will be available for 1v1 and Team games.

-Solution will be implemented using TDD with jest.

 ## Config:

 -   database/players.txt - List with the players ID's that you want the system to generate the ranking. (one per line)